FreeCodeCampGuam/A-Club/README.md

 #### The purpose of this game is to have a quick intro to 4 Core (Variables, Functions, Loops, and Conditionals) which will be used at the booth for A-club.

+(Instructions for the game can be found [here](https://gitpitch.com/FreeCodeCampGuam/A-Club) in our cool gitpitch slide!)

 ***

 - [X] **Level 1**